 Kiwanis Park Management Plan underway

 The city is working on a Kiwanis Park Management Plan that will provide guidelines for future programming, amenities, facilities and operational needs of the park and recreation center.
-We need your input!
-Join us at a public meeting Sept.
-9 or complete the online survey Sept.
-9 - 23 to share your feedback.

 Click here for more information and to stay up-to-date on the Kiwanis Park Management Plan project.